Tenant eviction – a complete guide for residential landlords

 Continue reading to find out more, or contact us using the button below if you require advice.

-The most ideal way to recover possession of your property is by agreement with the tenant and then the tenant vacating the rental voluntarily.
-This doesn’t always go to plan and often residential landlords need to take further measures to recover their rental property.
+Ideally, the tenant would agree to leave the rental property voluntarily.
+However, this doesn’t always go to plan and often residential landlords need to take further measures to recover it.

 What happens if a tenant refuses to leave my property?

-If a tenant refuses to leave after expiry of a valid notice, you will need to get a court order to evict them.
-This is done by following the formal possession proceedings process.
-If your application is successful, the court will then grant a possession order.
+If a tenant refuses to leave after the expiry of a valid notice, landlords will need a court order to evict them.
+This is done by following the formal possession proceedings process, which can be complicated and must be completed correctly to avoid the court striking out the claim (and landlords needing to start the process again).
+If an application is successful, the court will then grant a possession order.

-If the tenant still refuses to leave, you will then need to apply for a warrant of possession.
+If the tenant still refuses to leave, landlords will need to apply for a warrant of possession.
 This, if granted, allows you to utilise bailiffs to recover possession of your property.
-At this stage you may choose to use High Court enforcement officers, as they can be quicker at recovering possession of a property than a county court bailiff.
+At this stage you may choose whether to instruct County Court bailiffs or High Court enforcement agents.

 Want to speak to a solicitor about the process or our fixed fee approach?

-The two most common paths when seeking to recover possession of your property is to evict your tenants using a formal notice under either Section 8 or Section 21.
-In this section our tenant eviction solicitors provide guidance on the process when serving a section 21 notice.
+The two most common paths when seeking to recover possession of your property are to evict your tenants using a formal notice under either Section 8 or Section 21.
+In this section our tenant eviction solicitors provide guidance on the process of serving a Section 21 notice.

 Section 21 eviction notice

-A section 21 eviction is often referred to as a “no fault” eviction.
-Section 21 notices do not require a reason for you to seek possession, merely that the fixed term has expired and that you have complied with all of your obligations as a landlord.
+A Section 21 eviction is often referred to as a “no fault” eviction.
+Section 21 notices do not require a reason for you to seek possession.
+In order to serve a valid Section 21 notice, you must have met all of your compliance obligations and the fixed term notice must have expired.
+Our specialist tenant eviction solicitors will review this for you.

 What are the advantages in serving this type of notice?

-- Speed – Section 21 possession applications are dealt with under what is called the “Accelerated Possession Procedure”.
-This allows the court to deal with non-contested applications without a hearing.
-It is all handled by paper correspondence so there is less delay.
+• Speed – Section 21 possession applications can be dealt with under what is called the “Accelerated Possession Procedure”, meaning that the court can deal with non-contested matters on paper, without a hearing being listed.

-- Certainty – If you have complied with all of your obligations as a landlord, and the notice that you have issued is in the correct form and is valid, the court is obligated to order that possession of the property is returned to you if an application is made under Section 21.
+• Certainty – If you have complied with all of your compliance obligations as a landlord, and the notice that you have issued is valid and in the correct form, the court is obligated to order that possession of the property is returned to you if an application is made under Section 21.

-- Cost – As the application for possession is generally dealt with on paper alone, the legal costs incurred are generally lower.
+• Cost – As the application for possession is generally dealt with on paper, without a hearing, the legal costs incurred are generally lower.
 This is on the assumption that the application is not contested.

 What are the disadvantages?

-- Length of notice period – Under the current rules a minimum four-month notice period must be provided for a Section 21 notice.
+• Length of notice period – Under the current rules, a minimum two-months’ notice period must be provided for a Section 21 notice.

-- Risk of non-compliance – For a Section 21 notice to be valid it is essential that you have complied with all your landlord obligations.
+• Risk of non-compliance – For a Section 21 notice to be valid it is essential that you have complied with all your landlord obligations.
 If it later becomes apparent that you need to remedy something, you will need to start again with a new notice.
+At this stage you may be liable to any costs incurred by the tenant and as such, getting your notice right first time is vital.
+Our specialist tenant eviction solicitors will review this for you to minimise this risk.

-- No monetary claim – If you bring a claim under Section 21 you cannot claim for any arrears of rent or other funds which the tenant may owe you.
+• No monetary claim – If you bring a claim under Section 21 you cannot claim for any rent arrears or other funds which the tenant may owe you.

-- Invalid notices – In addition to your obligations as a landlord, there are a variety of other factors that could make your notice invalid, such as an improvement notice or affixing the wrong date on the notice.
-These would prevent you being able to rely on the notice, or gain possession.
+• Invalid notices – In addition to your obligations as a landlord, there are a variety of other factors that could make your notice invalid.
+It is important that you seek specialist assistance with preparing these notices to avoid wasted time if they are prepared incorrectly.

-Steps we take to help you with tenant eviction services under a Section 21 notice:
+How we help you with the Section 21 process:

 To ensure that you have the best prospects of success with evicting your tenant and recovering possession of your property under Section 21, we will: